nikkvd/In-Depth-Analysis-of-IPL-Performance-Trends-2021-2023/README.md

 where rnk<=10;
 ```

+**Objective:** Showcase bowlers who have been the most effective in taking wickets and disrupting batting lineups, helping analysts focus on match-winning bowlers.
 ## 5. Top 10 bowlers based on past 3 years economy rate. (min 60 balls bowled)
 ```sql
 with total as